 When does Curious Kids take place?

-Come along and find out about the effect of heat on living things and how we measure temperature.
+- It's Much Too Hot!
+The effect of heat on living things and how we measure temperature.

 - Blowing up balloons!

 - Stopping Time: How fast is fast?